Travels - Part 14:

 The monk overseeing the Temple at the time was so kind as to allow me to sit alone in the Temple before the assembly of gods, The Buddha, Padmasambhava, The Great Unifier of Bhutan, and so on.
 I sat in Lotus for what felt like an eternity in another dimension, but it might have been less than twenty minutes.
 Then, the monk, Tshering and Tenzien and I shivered, talked, laughed, and pigged out on those candies that people leave.
 You know, on the altar.

-Afterward, we spend some time way up in the Himalayas, having snowball fighters and playing with the dogs there, both literal and astrological.
+Afterward, we spend some time way up in the Himalayas, having snowball fights and playing with the dogs there, both literal and astrological.
 (Tshering is a dog).

 Finally, we arrive at Tiger's Nest.
 One time, Yeshe Tsogyal turned into a flying Tiger, and Padmasambhava rode on her back (let's keep this clean for the kids) and she flew to this spot in the mountains near Paro.
 So, they built Taktsang Monastery, also known as "Tiger's Nest".